 Tojiro Basic Santoku 170 mm – versatile Japanese knife

-The Tojiro Basic Santoku 170 mm is a traditional Japanese kitchen knife featuring a versatile blade designed for meat, fish, and vegetables.
-Weighing only 130 grams, the knife feels comfortable in hand and provides excellent balance during use.
-This santoku knife combines Japanese knife-making tradition with functional design for everyday use.
+The Tojiro Basic Santoku 170 mm is a traditional Japanese kitchen knife with a versatile blade designed for meat, fish, and vegetables alike.
+Weighing just 130 grams, the knife sits comfortably in the hand and provides good balance during use.
+This santoku knife combines Japanese knife tradition with functional design for everyday use.

-Ideal for finer slicing tasks in the kitchen, where precision and control are crucial for the outcome.
+Ideal for finer cutting tasks in the kitchen where precision and control are essential to achieving the right result.

-The santoku knife is developed as a multifunctional tool in the kitchen.
-The broad blade allows for good contact with bones during cutting, ensuring precise slices.
-Its shape makes it especially suitable for slicing vegetables thinly, carving meat, or filleting fish.
-Unlike Western chef's knives, the santoku typically features a wider blade with a straight edge, enabling a more vertical cutting technique.
+The santoku knife was developed as a multi-purpose tool for the kitchen.
+The wide blade provides good contact with the chopping board during cutting, ensuring precise cuts.
+The knife's shape makes it particularly well suited to slicing vegetables thinly, carving meat, or filleting fish.
+Unlike Western chef's knives, the santoku knife typically features a wider blade with a straighter edge, enabling a more vertical cutting technique.

 Tojiro is known for producing knives with excellent sharpness and durability.
-The Basic series offers this quality in an affordable version, catering to both home cooks and professionals.
-Its relatively light weight of 130 grams reduces strain on the wrist during prolonged use, making it particularly suitable for precision work where you need to cut many ingredients into uniform pieces.
+The Basic series offers this quality in an affordable version aimed at both home cooks and professionals.
+The relatively light weight of 130 grams reduces wrist strain during extended use.
+This makes the knife particularly well suited to precision work where you need to cut many ingredients into uniform pieces.

 Technical specifications

-This santoku knife has a blade length of 170 mm, providing a good balance between maneuverability and cutting surface.
-Weighing 130 grams, it is lighter than many Western kitchen knives.
-The Tojiro Basic series is designed to deliver great functionality at a reasonable price, making it a smart choice for both beginners and experienced chefs.
+This santoku knife has a blade length of 170 mm, providing a good balance between manoeuvrability and cutting surface.
+At 130 grams, the knife is lighter than many Western kitchen knives.
+The Tojiro Basic series is designed to deliver excellent functionality at a reasonable price, making it a great choice for both beginners and experienced chefs.

 Benefits of the Tojiro Basic Santoku: